morlantechnologies/RTC-Street-lighting/README.md

 # Automated-Street-lights
-Arduino Project on Automated-Street-lighting System with RTC
+Arduino Project on Automated-Street-lighting System with RTC.